lancer1911/webui-msword-Azure-tts/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.